Rishi17996/Clustering_Algorithms/README.md

 # kmeans_1
-Currently, the clustering is only for a 1-D array.
+Clustering for a 1-D array.

 # ktwo.java
 Included kmeans for 2-d data